 To set additional assembly options, press the button named Advanced Options or Advanced Assembly Options to open a multi-tabbed dialog.
-For details on the settings in each tab, see "Alignment tab":#alignment-tab, "Layout tab":#layout-tab-assembly-or-analysis-options," Trimming tab":#trimming-tab-assembly-options and "Scans tab":#scans-tab.
+For details on the settings in each tab, see Alignment tab, Layout tab, Trimming tab and Scans tab.

 Click Next > to proceed to the next wizard screen or < Back to return to the previous screen.